 A Word About Dependencies

 Since Kolide uses the data collected in Inventory to power many other features in the product, disabling inventory can have far-reaching and unintended effects.
 These effects include:

-- Inventory-based checks which rely on the data becoming disabled and their associated failures becoming hidden*
+Inventory-based checks which rely on the data becoming disabled and their associated issues becoming hidden*